AkiraSama/casual-socionics/index.rst

-Socionics is influenced heavily by `Carl Jung <Jung_>`__'s theories of psychological types, and builds upon his proposed `"psychic functions" <psychic functions_>`__: processes of the mind which recieve input and generate output based upon their particular needs and desires (or *agendas*).
+Socionics is influenced heavily by `Carl Jung <Jung_>`__'s theories of psychological types, and builds upon his proposed `"psychic functions" <psychic functions_>`__: processes of the mind which recieve input and generate output based upon their particular views and desires (or *agendas*).
 Using these functions, Socionists can build `models <The Models_>`__ of the psyche that describe both individual behavior and the behaviors of different types of people interacting